nhs-pycom/nhs_time_of_travel/index.md

 ### Use-cases

-Following a presentation at NHS-Pycom on the aforementioned Geospatial work, several different areas of the NHS contacted me, and they identified where there are current gaps and needs, or use-cases for which a geospatial tool, built specifically for purpose, could help solve the issues they faced.
+Following a presentation at NHS-Pycom on the aforementioned Geospatial work, and several conversations post the presentation, they identified where there are current gaps and needs, or use-cases for which a geospatial tool, built specifically for purpose, could help solve the issues they faced.
 The use-cases they faced were numerous:

 - Ambulance drop-offs/ Patient transport